 The Company's business operations and financial condition may be materially adversely affected by public health emergencies, including the COVID-19 pandemic, as well as related government responses and consumer and customer behaviour.
-The risk of COVID-19 to the Company includes the physical and mental health and safety of its employees and contractors; the temporary suspension of operations in geographic locations in which the Company operates; disruptions in international trade and access to markets; operational restrictions and restrictions on gatherings of individuals; delays in the completion of capital projects; counterparty credit risk; volatility in financial and commodity markets; shifts in customer and consumer demand; and supply chain disruptions; all or any of which could materially adversely affect the Company's business operations, directives, orders or regulations that could adversely affect the Company's operations, suppliers, customers, counterparties, employee health, workforce productivity, insurance premiums and coverage, and ability to advance its business strategy.
+The risk of COVID-19 to the Company includes the physical and mental health and safety of its employees and contractors; the temporary suspension of operations in geographic locations in which the Company operates; disruptions in international trade and access to markets; operational restrictions and restrictions on gatherings of individuals; delays in the completion of capital projects; counterparty credit risk; volatility in financial and commodity markets; shifts in customer and consumer demand; and supply chain disruptions; all or any of which could materially adversely affect the Company's business operations and financial results.
+As the spread (and risk of spreading) of COVID-19 continues, governments may increase or extend restrictions, directives, orders or regulations that could adversely affect the Company's operations, suppliers, customers, counterparties, employee health, workforce productivity, insurance premiums and coverage, and ability to advance its business strategy.
 Among the specific impacts that have been experienced since the onset of the pandemic include: increased costs to implement additional health and safety measures; restrictions on pork exports to China; decreased sales in foodservice channels; a shift in the sales mix; supply chain challenges; reduced ability to execute product innovation initiatives; temporary stoppages of work at certain capital projects; and periodic operational slow-downs at some plants.